Barium enema: lower bowel examination

 What do people need to do to prepare for a barium enema?

 The bowel needs to be completely clean so the area to be examined can be seen clearly.
-Prior to the test, you will be asked to take a special laxative, usually in the form of a drink that you make up at home.
+Before the test, you will be asked to take a special laxative, usually in the form of a drink that you make up at home.
 Sometimes you may also need to use a suppository (a medicine that's delivered via the rectum).
 These all help to clear the bowel.
 You will also be asked to eat a special diet and drink plenty of clear fluids, usually starting a day or 2 before the test.
 As part of this process you will probably experience watery diarrhoea.
 Some people also require a small enema if they have been constipated.

 What happens during the test?